aloupeep/Single-Player_Mahjong/README.md

 has a field of DiscardGUI, while MahjongAppFrameGUI also has a field of MahjongAppGUI.
 This suggests that at least one of the associations arrows can be broken without changing the functionality of the program.
-Another potential improvement would be to apply the Singleton pattern on the JsonReader and the JsonWriter classes since with the current state of my program, only one instance of either class is needed since they have static behaviour that does not change no matter what class may have a field of it.
+Another potential improvement would be to apply the Singleton pattern on the JsonReader and the JsonWriter classes since with the current state of my program, it really only needs one shared JsonReader/Writer for all of my classes.
 One additional possible refactoring is to apply the Observer pattern on the EventLog class.
 To be more specific, since the EventLog class is "observing", in other words, changing with respect to, the Hand class and the DiscardedTiles class, I can potentially make a new class named Observable or Subject with both Hand and DiscardedTiles extending it, and a new Observer interface with the EventLog implementing.
 Although that may seem